ESMCI/visualCaseGen/paper/paper.md

 the CESM configuration process into consecutive steps (stages).
 Each stage includes a set of related configuration variables that can be adjusted together.
 Based on the user's selections, different stages are activated dynamically, guiding the user through a structured workflow.
+The stage mechanism allows the constraint solver to operate incrementally, applying only the relevant constraints for the current stage, which improves performance and responsiveness.

 ## Stage Pipeline